Best Crypto Cards in Italy (2026)

 Crypto Card Regulation in Italy

 Italy's 2023 crypto tax reform (Legge di Bilancio 2023, Art.
-1, commi 126-147) was a watershed moment.
-It formally classified crypto assets as a taxable category under Italian law, introduced the 26% imposta sostitutiva, and established the EUR 2,000 annual exemption.
-Critically, the reform also offered a crypto sanatoria (voluntary regularization): Italian taxpayers could retroactively declare previously unreported crypto holdings by paying a reduced penalty rate.
-This one-time amnesty signaled Italy's intent to bring the entire crypto economy into the formal tax system.
+1, commi 126-147) formally classified crypto assets as a taxable category and introduced the 26% imposta sostitutiva.
+The reform also offered a crypto sanatoria (voluntary regularization) allowing taxpayers to retroactively declare unreported holdings at a reduced penalty rate - signaling Italy's intent to bring the entire crypto economy into the formal tax system.

 Tax Treatment of Card Rewards in Italy